aroles/biol210/docs/articles/ps2.md

     different from an autosome?

 3. Draw and describe each of the following structures.
-What is the ploidy of each?
-How many copies of the chromosome are present?
 (Note: We go over this exercise in content videos BUT you should be able to complete it without consulting any references.)
     1.  one chromatid
     2.  a replicated chromosome
     3.  a pair of homologous chromosomes